S-Ando-Biophysics/4MRNA/README.md

    [*1] The calculation is done using the Matthews coefficient etc.

 3. Click the button labeled "**Generate codes**".
-This will generate Python and Linux code.
+This will generate Python codes and Shell scripts.

 4. Click the button labeled "**Download this code**" or "**Download all codes**" to save the generated code.